sdiehl/wiwinwlh/tutorial.md

 λx.xx
 ```

 Which fundamentally changes the meaning of the expression.
-We expect that substitution should preserve alpha
+We expect that
+substitution should preserve alpha equivalence.
-equivalence.

-To overcome this we ensure that our substitution function checks the free variables in each subterm before
+To overcome this we ensure that our substitution function checks the free
-performing substitution and introduces new names where neccessary.
-Such a substitution is called a
+variables in each subterm before performing substitution and introduces new
+names where necessary.
+Such a substitution is called a *capture-avoiding
-*capture-avoiding substitution*.
-There are several techniques to implement capture-avoiding substitutions in
+substitution*.
+There are several techniques to implement capture-avoiding
-an efficient way.
+substitutions in an efficient way.

 de Bruijn Indices
 -----------------

-Instead of using string names, an alternative representation of the lambda calculus uses integers to stand for
+Instead of using string names, an alternative representation of the lambda
-names on binders.
+calculus uses integers to stand for names on binders.

               Named                    de Bruijn
 ----------    -----                    --------